cognate-lang/cognate/INTRODUCTION.md

 Print X again;
 ```

-Cognate also allows (but discourages) mutating variables with Set.
+Cognate also allows (but discourages) mutating variables with `Set`.

 ```
 Let X be 'hello';